In Stockholm on a budget? And only for a short visit? Here are my 5 top film fan tips for things to do in Stockholm…

 From Vasa to ABBA – Night at the Museum in Stockholm

 4. Trace the footsteps of royalty

-The recent wedding of Prince Carl Philip of Sweden to Sophia Hellqvist made a certain royal balcony world-famous.
+The Royal Palace of Sweden is located right in the heart of Stockholm.
+In the last few years, several royal Swedish weddings have been broadcasted around the world and made a certain royal balcony world-famous.
 Whenever there is not a royal wedding or other big event going on, you can wander this balcony freely and feel a bit like a princess (or prince) looking over the historic centre of Stockholm.

 According to my travel guide, the Café Valand, which was literally around the corner from my hostel, has served as a popular location for many films and TV productions.
-However, I only got to the see the outside of this café stuck in the 1950s as it was the first day of their summer break and therefore closed.
+However, I only got to the see the outside of this café as it was the first day of their summer break and therefore closed.